This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Yellow Warbler Nesting and Reproduction

-- Both parents guard against cowbird invasions by building new nests on top
+- Both parents defend against cowbird invasions, sometimes building a new nest right on top of the old one!

 Yellow Warbler Diet and Foraging